dynoinc/ratchet/README.md

 ## Things left to do for v0.1

-- [ ] Purge old messages from DB to keep DB size in check.
 - [ ] Finish the feedback loop of persisting user reactions to bot responses.
 - [ ] Store detailed info about LLM calls to be able to fine-tune the model and create evals automatically.
 - [ ] Do lexical/semantic search over all messages to find recent activity relevant to incidents.